Assistant Professor, Physical Therapy

 1919 W. Taylor St., 443 AHSB

 Dr. Laddu received her PhD in nutritional sciences, with a minor in medical pharmacology from the University of Arizona.
-She recently completed her postdoctoral fellowship in cardiovascular disease prevention research at the Stanford Prevention Research Center (Stanford University).
+She completed her postdoctoral fellowship in cardiovascular disease prevention research at the Stanford Prevention Research Center (Stanford University).

 Postdoctoral fellow, Cardiovascular Disease Prevention, Stanford University School of Medicine